DouglasTucker/DouglasTucker.github.io/README.md

 ## Welomc to my website

 My name is Douglas Tucker, I'm currently a student at Boise State working towards a Bachelor's degree in Computer Science.
-In 2011 I recieved a Degree in Physics from Humboldt State University and Spent Serveral years in an education profession teaching the these subjects:
+In 2011 I recieved a BS in Physics from Humboldt State University and Spent Serveral years in an education profession teaching the these subjects:

 - AP Physics
 - Conceptual Physics